-- 1. Dive Name (Optional) the name given to the dive - 2.
-Description (Optional) a description of the dive - 3.
-Location (Optional) the location of the dive - 4.
-Max Depth (Required) the maximum planned depth for this dive - 5.
-Water Type (Required) salt water or fresh water - 6.
-Available Divers the list of divers that can be used.
-Each time a diver is put in the water, the Available Divers list is filtered to remove any divers that would cause conflicts (e.g. divers with the same Modem ID). - 7.
-Active Divers divers currently in the water - 8.
+- 1. Available Divers the list of divers that can be used.
+Each time a diver is put in the water, the Available Divers list is filtered to remove any divers that would cause conflicts (e.g. divers with the same Modem ID). - 2.
+Active Divers divers currently in the water - 3.
 Monitor Dive displays monitoring screens to track and control all diving operations.
-See the Dive Monitoring section. - 9.
+See the Dive Monitoring section. - 4.
 Complete Dive completes the dive and generates the reports

-Once the dive plan information is entered, double click a diver in the Available Divers column or select that diver and press the right arrow to add the diver to the water.
+Double-click a diver in the Available Divers column or select that diver and press the right arrow to add the diver to the water.
 As soon as the first diver is added, monitoring of the diver begins.

-When the first diver is put in the water, the dive plan information fields remain but the Max Depth, Feet/Meters Radio Buttons and the Salt Water/Fresh Water checkboxes become disabled.
-This will allow a Dive Master to update the dive plan text details at any time before the completion of the dive (Figure 36).
+When the first diver is put in the water, the dive plan information fields remain but the Max Depth, and Feet/Meters Radio Buttons become disabled.
+This will allow a Dive Master to update the dive plan text details at any time before the completion of the dive (Figure 34).
 The diver put in the water is removed from the Available Divers list and moved to the Active Divers list.
 Each time a diver is put in the water, the Available Divers list is filtered to remove any divers that would cause conflicts (e.g. divers with the same Modem ID).